-What Do Acute Care Nurse Do?
+What You Need to Know About Acute Care Nurse

 Job Description: Provide advanced nursing care for patients with acute conditions such as heart attacks, respiratory distress syndrome, or shock.
 May care for pre- and post-operative patients or perform advanced, invasive diagnostic or therapeutic procedures.